sarahschan/vttp5-day16-workshop/README.md

-# DAY 16 WORKSHOP -
+# DAY 16 WORKSHOP - Working with Redis and JSON objects

 - game.json dataset is located in src/main/resources/data
 - Program has been configured to use redis database 1